Italian Republic (Napoleonic): Institutional form

 According to the Italian constitution of 1802, sovereignty resided in three electoral colleges of three to two hundred members: the College of Owners (il Collegio dei possidenti), the College of Scholars (il Collegio dei dotti), and the College of Traders (il Collegio dei mercanti), the first having its seat in Milan, the second in Bologna, and the third in Brescia.
 All the colleges elected a commission of control and supreme rule, called the Censorship (la Censura), composed of twenty-one members and based in Cremona.

 The head of state was the president of the republic (il Presidente della repubblica), Napoleon Bonaparte, elected for 10 years.
 The president had full executive powers, appointed the vice-president (il Vicepresidente) and the secretary of state, took legislative and diplomatic initiative, chose the ministers, public agents, ambassadors, and chiefs of the army, summoned the executive councils, and prepared the budget.
 The vice-president, Francesco Melzi d'Eril, acted for the president during his absence.
 Melzi was described as a gentleman and effectively ruled over the state's domestic affairs during the three years of the republic's life.
 Never submitting to Napoleon, Melzi was demoted after the monarchy's proclamation in favour of more controllable men; however, Melzi's character ensured him Napoleon's deep private respect during all the years of the French empire.
 Melzi also introduced obligatory conscription to Italy.

-The Consulta (la Consulta di Stato) was a commission of eight members led by the president of the republic and in charge of foreign policy.
+The Consulta (la Consulta di Stato) was a commission of eight members led by the official president of the republic and in charge of foreign policy.
 The commissioners were appointed by the Censorship upon nomination by the three colleges: many former members of the Directory of the Cisalpine Republic entered into office.
 The Consulta ratified treaties, approved any special decrees concerning state security, and in the event of the death or resignation of the president, appointed the successor.
 The minister of foreign affairs was chosen from among the commissioners.